 19 years ago, I was that woman on the brink.
 Hardworking, successful, ambitious … and on the edge of burnout.
-I was the Tax & Legal Technology Manager at one of the UK’s top professional services firms, Arthur Andersen.
+I was the Tax & Legal Technology Manager at one of the UK’s top professional services firms, Arthur Andersen (no longer in existence.
+You might remember the Enron scandal).
 I regularly worked 8am to 8pm, skipping lunch, working evenings, always exhausted and not able to sleep.

 On the outside, I was extremely successful – promoted rapidly, well respected, a reputation for getting the job done.
 Inside I was struggling: feeling constantly overwhelmed, stressed and suffering with IBS.
 I wanted to be successful.
 And in my head, to be successful, I needed to work hard.